Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Experiments

-\subsubsection{Planar motion estimation}
+\subsubsection{Planar Motion Estimation}

 In this scenario, the planar motion of the multi-camera system is described by ($\theta$, $\phi$), see Fig.~\ref{fig:Specialcases}(a).
 The magnitudes of both angles ranges from $-10^\circ$ to $10^\circ$.
-The magnitude of image noise is set to Gaussian noise with a standard deviation ranging from $0$ to $2$ pixel.
-Figure~\ref{fig:RT_planar}(a) $\sim$ (c) show the performance of the proposed \texttt{1AC~plane} method and \texttt{2AC~plane} method against image noise.
-The \texttt{2AC~plane} method performs better than comparative methods under perfect planar motion.
-In comparison with the \texttt{2AC~plane} method, the \texttt{1AC~plane} method has similar performance in rotation estimation, but performs slightly worse in translation estimation.
-As shown in Fig.~\ref{fig:RT_planar}(c) and (f), we plot the translation direction error as an additional evaluation.
-It is interesting to see that the \texttt{1AC~plane} method also performs better than comparative methods in translation direction estimation.
+We use Gaussian image noise with a standard deviation ranging from $0$ to $1$ pixel.
+Fig.~\ref{fig:RT_planar}(a--c) shows the performance of the proposed \texttt{1AC~plane} and \texttt{2AC~plane} methods against image noise.
+Since the noise magnitude of affine transformation is influenced by the support region of sampled points, the AC-based methods have better performance with larger support region at the same magnitude of image noise.
+It can be seen that \texttt{2AC~plane} performs better than the other compared methods under perfect planar motion, even though the size of the square is $20$~pixels.
+The \texttt{1AC~plane} method performs better than the PC-based methods and the \texttt{6AC-Ventura} method in rotation estimation, but has worse performance in translation estimation.
+As shown in Fig.~\ref{fig:RT_planar}(c), we plot the translation direction error as an additional evaluation.
+It is interesting to see that when the side length of the square is $40$~pixels, the \texttt{1AC~plane} method performs better than the PC-based methods and the \texttt{6AC-Ventura} method in translation direction estimation.